coleifer/huey/docs/consumer.rst

     this option to save a few CPU cycles.

 ``-d``, ``--delay``
-    When using a "polling"-type queue backend, the amount of time to wait between polling the backend.
+    When using a "polling"-type queue backend, this is the number of seconds to wait when polling the backend.
 Default is 0.1 seconds.
 For example, when the consumer starts up it will begin polling every 0.1 seconds.
 If no tasks are found in the queue, it will multiply the current delay (0.1) by the backoff parameter.
 When a task is received, the polling interval will reset back to this value.

 ``-m``, ``--max-delay``
     The maximum amount of time to wait between polling, if using weighted backoff.
 Default is 10 seconds.
-If your huey consumer doesn't see a lot of action, you can increase this number to reduce CPU usage and Redis traffic.
+If your huey consumer doesn't see a lot of action, you can increase this number to reduce CPU usage.

 ``-b``, ``--backoff``
     The amount to back-off when polling for results.
 Must be greater than